Yes. It’s important to understand the different types of power of attorney, so that you can choose the ones you need to put in place.

 - you have complex circumstances or needs, such as a complex family situation

-- you have need to make specific medical or financial arrangements
+- you have need to make specific personal or financial arrangements

 - it is possible that your choice of attorney may be challenged